FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

    * The Participant joins in a Conference;
    * The Participant selects the chat balloon icon;
    * The Participant sends a question in the chat.

-* **Alternative Flows and Exceptions**:
+ **Visualize and Answer Questions:**

+* **Actor**: Speaker
+* **Description**: This use case exists so that the speaker can visualize and answer the  questions asked during the conference.
+* **Preconditions and Postconditions**: In order to visualize and answer the questions, the Speaker must first login into the application and create a conference room.
+Then the questions will be displayed in the Conference chat.

+* **Normal Flow**:
-   * The Participant logs in;
+   * The Speaker logs in;
-   * The Participant selects the Join Meeting button;
+   * The Speaker selects the Create Meeting button;
-   * The Participant writes a wrong Conference ID;
-   * That Participant doesn't join the Conference.
+   * The Speaker chooses the name of the Conference and selects 5 topics he thinks the participants are interested in.
+   * The Speaker can see the questions in the chat and answer them.